thwu1/piano_tile/README.md

 - **Lanes**: 4 lanes.
 - **Scrolling**: Tiles spawn at the top and scroll downward.
 Each row can contain one or more tiles.
 - **Target type (Endless mode)**: A fixed `target_type` is configured at start.
 Tap only tiles of this type; tapping any other type or missing the `target_type` ends the run.
+- **Classic mode**: Fixed-length run measured by time.
+The board advances one row only after a correct hit; a wrong hit ends the run immediately.
+Objective: finish all rows as fast as possible.
 - **Failure conditions**:
   - A target tile passes the hit line without being tapped.
   - You tap a non-target tile.